3:10 to Yuma (2007 film): Plot

-During the journey, both Tucker and McElroy provoke Wade; he stabs Tucker to death with a stolen fork and throws McElroy off a cliff.
-Wade attempts to escape but is stopped when Evans' son William appears.
-The group is ambushed by Apaches, allowing Wade to use the confusion to flee into a Chinese laborer construction camp.
+During the journey, Tucker and McElroy provoke Wade; he stabs Tucker to death with a fork stolen earlier from Evans' home and throws McElroy off a cliff after he insults Wade's mother.
+Wade attempts to escape but is stopped when Evans's son William appears.
+The group is ambushed by Apaches.
+After Wade kills the warriors, he flees into a Chinese laborer construction camp.
 The foreman of the camp captures Wade and the posse arrives to collect him, but the foreman, holding an old grudge against the outlaw, wants to kill Wade.
-A gunfight breaks out between the two groups, killing Potter while the rest escape with Wade.
+A gunfight breaks out between the two groups, killing Potter while the rest of the posse escape with Wade.
 They arrive in Contention hours before the train's departure time and check into a hotel, where several local marshals join them.